It's Good To Know

 Great leaders gel values rather than overwrite them.
 Company or team values make sure everyone is working on the same quality level and that clients and customers always get the same level of service.
 These values are shared by the group and have to be applied by all.
 This doesn't mean that individuals don't have their own values.
 Great leaders understand their workforce or team members and their personal values.
 They work to include and link these ideas and ethics to those of the whole, showing that when tied in, they all point in the same direction.
 Often, it's just a matter of explaining psychology or business academics for the notion to make more sense.

 Great natural leaders still need to learn how to lead.
 You don't know until someone tells you, even if you're naturally great at something.
 Think of a computer with no software.
 It's perfect for running Windows, it's even got the little sticker that says so.
 But without the installation, it won't run anything.
 You still need to program your head to think in the ways leaders think in order to be a truly great leader.
-You've just read this blog post, why not go one step further and take an online course in leadership?
+You've just read this blog post, why not go one step further and subscribe to Lucid Leadership, a weekly leadership journal by Alternative Fruit editor Rowan Colver.
 You can learn in your own time.

 Love free education?
 Want more of it?
 You can show your support!
 Thank you so much to everyone who does.